cb-saravanakumarn/builderio-ds/packages/sting-react-mcp/knowledgebase/Toast.md

 - **Manual Control**: Full control over toast lifecycle with manual dismiss functionality
 - **Multiple Toast Management**: Display multiple toasts simultaneously with proper stacking
 - **Responsive Design**: Works seamlessly across different screen sizes
+- **Variant-Specific Styling**: Close button colors automatically adapt to match toast variants

+## Placement Options

+The `SToaster` component supports 6 placement options:

+- **top-left**: Toasts appear in the top-left corner, stacking vertically downward
+- **top-center**: Toasts appear centered at the top, stacking vertically downward
+- **top-right**: Toasts appear in the top-right corner, stacking vertically downward
+- **bottom-left**: Toasts appear in the bottom-left corner, stacking vertically upward
+- **bottom-center**: Toasts appear centered at the bottom, stacking vertically upward
+- **bottom-right**: (Default) Toasts appear in the bottom-right corner, stacking vertically upward

 ## Best Practices

 1. **Placement**: Always include the `<SToaster />` component at the root level of your application
+2. **Placement Selection**: Choose placement based on your app layout and user flow:
+   - Use `bottom-right` (default) for general notifications
+   - Use `top-center` for important system-wide messages
+   - Use `top-right` for success confirmations
+   - Use `bottom-left` for error messages that need attention
+3. **Multiple Toasters**: You can use multiple `SToaster` components with different placements for different types of notifications, but ensure each has its own toast context
-2. **Variants**: Use appropriate variants - `success` for confirmations, `destructive` for errors, and `default` for general notifications
+4. **Variants**: Use appropriate variants - `success` for confirmations, `destructive` for errors, and `default` for general notifications
-3. **Content**: Keep toast messages concise and actionable
+5. **Content**: Keep toast messages concise and actionable
-4. **Actions**: Use action buttons sparingly and only when they provide clear value
+6. **Actions**: Use action buttons sparingly and only when they provide clear value
-5. **Timing**: Allow sufficient time for users to read and act on toast messages
+7. **Timing**: Allow sufficient time for users to read and act on toast messages
-6. **Accessibility**: Ensure toast messages are meaningful and provide alternative ways to access the same information
+8. **Accessibility**: Ensure toast messages are meaningful and provide alternative ways to access the same information
+9. **Screen Real Estate**: Consider your app's layout when choosing placement to avoid covering important UI elements